 - Study at a European institution which has a branch campus(es) abroad such as INSEAD (France/Singapore) or ESCP Europe (France/UK/Germany/Spain/Italy)

 The traditional MBA can be 12-24 months full-time, although there are part-time and distance learning options as well as an executive option.
-Most programmes will start in September but business schools may have several entry points or alternative start dates depending on the type of MBA and the institution.
+The start date of many MBA programs is normally September, but some may vary their intake periods depending on the school or program.

 Other fees and costs